niksilver/elm-explained/functions/DefiningFunctions.md

 ## Named functions

-We can define a function simply by naming it:
+We can define a function simply by naming it with its parameters:

 ```elm
 isEvenLength: String -> Bool